 If Monte Verde was the first site seriously considered as Pre-Clovis, than Meadowcroft Rockshelter is the site which should have been seriously considered.
 Discovered on a tributary stream of the Ohio River in Pennsylvania, Meadowcroft dates to at least 14,500 years ago and shows a technology which is decidedly different from traditional Clovis.

 Monte Verde is arguably the first Pre-Clovis site to be taken seriously by the majority of the archaeological community.
 The archaeological evidence shows a small group of huts were built on the shoreline in far southern Chile, about 15,000 years ago.
 This is a photo essay of the archaeological investigations.

-Topper site is in the Savannah River floodplain of the Atlantic coast of Virginia.
+site is in the Savannah River floodplain of the Atlantic coast of South Carolina.
 The site is multicomponent, meaning that human occupations later than Pre-Clovis have been identified, but the two Pre-Clovis component date to 15,000 and 50,000 years ago.
 The 50,000 is still fairly controversial.

 The Upward Sun River Mouth Site has four archaeological occupations, the oldest of which is a Pre-Clovis site with a hearth and animal bones dated to 11,250-11,420 RCYBP.